 Seventh Night of Chanukah

-After sunset, recite blessings 1 and 2, and kindle seven lights on your menorah.
+After night falls and Shabbat ends, recite blessings 1 and 2, and kindle seven lights on your menorah.

 Eighth Night of Chanukah